-The Geotechnical Engineering Office of the Civil Engineering and Development Department manages a Slope Information System that contains up-to-date information on registered man-made slopes and retaining walls, disturbed terrain features and landslide hazard mitigation measures within the Hong Kong Special Administrative Region.
+The Geotechnical Engineering Office of the Civil Engineering and Development Department manages a Slope Information System that contains up-to-date information on registered man-made slopes, retaining walls and natural terrain hazard mitigation measures within the Hong Kong Special Administrative Region.
 The Slope Information System can be accessed from the "Hong Kong Slope Safety" website (http://hkss.cedd.gov.hk).
-The Citizen's Easy Link (Tel.: 1823) provides advice to the general public on matters relating to maintenance of slopes and retaining walls, and suggests appropriate sources for more specific information.
-Amd GG5/01/2018
+The Government Hotline 1823 provides advice to the general public on matters relating to maintenance of slopes and retaining walls, and suggests appropriate sources for more specific information.